gavindidrichsen/bolt_dynamic_inventory/docs/how_to/how_to_use_as_a_bolt_dynamic_plugin.md

 ### VMPooler Provider

 The following will dynamically show all orbstack VMs.
-Two new groups have been added by default along with "all": "windows" and "linux".
+For the vmpooler provider, two groups get created by default: "windows" and "linux".

 ```bash
 # create a basic bolt inventory file that loads the plugin